stoeps13/connections-doc/source/admin/admin/admin_files_conf_obj_store.md

     To prevent users from seeing a vendor-specific URL, edit the httpd.conf file and define an HTTP proxy for download requests as shown in the following example.

+    !!! note
-    **Note:** If the object storage system requires HTTPS connections, then Apache requires additional configuration to import its certificate.
+    If the object storage system requires HTTPS connections, then Apache requires additional configuration to import its certificate.

     ```
     LoadModule proxy_module modules/mod_proxy.so